OPICA is privileged to honor Elizabeth Gelfand Stearns for her significant contribution to the Alzheimer’s community.

-Elizabeth is the founder of Elizabeth Films, LLC, and Co-Producer of the Academy Award winning film Still Alice, based on Lisa Genova’s New York Times bestselling novel starring Julianne Moore, who plays Alice Howland, a 50-year old linguistics professor diagnosed with Alzheimer’s disease.
-Still Alice remains one of the most critically acclaimed films of 2014, earning Julianne Moore over 24 awards, including the Oscar and Golden Globe for her performance.
-Still Alice has grossed over $58 million at the box office worldwide providing a meaningful platform to engage the public around the globe in the fight to wipe out Alzheimer’s disease.
-Elizabeth partnered with Emmy and Peabody award-winning journalist & Executive Producer, Maria Shriver, an Alzheimer’s advocate and activist who has raised awareness for millions worldwide.
-As the Senior Director of ‘A Woman’s Nation Alzheimer’s Project’, Elizabeth worked with Maria to change the face of Alzheimer’s disease by engaging the public.
+Elizabeth is the founder of elizabeth films, llc, and Co-Producer of the film Still Alice, based on Lisa Genova’s New York Times bestselling novel, starring Academy Award-winner Julianne Moore, who plays Alice Howland, a 50-year old linguistics professor diagnosed with Alzheimer’s disease.
+Still Alice remains one of the most critically acclaimed films of 2014, providing a meaningful platform to engage the public around the globe in the fight to wipe out Alzheimer’s disease.
+Elizabeth partnered on Still Alice with Emmy and Peabody award-winning journalist Executive Producer, Maria Shriver, an Alzheimer’s advocate and activist who has raised awareness for millions worldwide.